nodezeroat/project-athena/Curriculum/Module 02 - Reconnaissance/lectures/lecture_5_search_engines.md

 ### Overview

-- Known as the “search engine for devices”.
+- Known as the "search engine for devices".
 - Discovers and lists devices connected to the internet such as servers, routers, and webcams.

 ### How to Use Shodan for Reconnaissance